NeuroTechX/ntx_slack_archive/eegdata.md

 >
 If you want to maximize your learning on how to build BCI's.
 Get the OpenBCI.
 All the code and schematics are open source, so you can always check them out

+8/8/2017 8:39 PM

+ **sydneyneurotechx** :

+ >Also Check out this reference: hey agustnr64.
+The answer will depend on your financial situation, coding experience, as well as the eeg paradigm you want to you.